DucManhPhan/DucManhPhan.github.io/_posts/2020-12-12-The-neccessary-commands-in-VIM.md

 - cw : delete word and enter the insert mode
 - dw : delete word and staying in the normal mode
 - cfx : change all text till the 'x' (includes the 'x')
-- ctx : change all text tille the 'x'
+- ctx : change all text till the 'x'
 - dtx : delete all text till the next 'x'
 - dfx : same, but include the 'x'
 - Yp : duplicate lines